CourtHive/tods-competition-factory/src/competitionEngine/governors/scheduleGovernor/garman/garmanScheduling.md

     1: {periodStart: "8:30", add: 0, availableCourts: 10, new: 0, totalMatchUps: 10}
     2: {periodStart: "9:00", add: 3, availableCourts: 10, new: 0, totalMatchUps: 13}

-One further difference from the reference implementation is the use of *endTime* rather than simply the specification of times at which periods start.
-An end time is assumed to be a *hard stop* and therefore no matches can be added in a period where there are not *averageMatchTime* minutes remaining before *endTime*.
+One further difference from the reference implementation is the use of _endTime_ rather than simply the specification of times at which periods start.
+An end time is assumed to be a _hard stop_ and therefore no matches can be added in a period where there are not _averageMatchUpTime_ minutes remaining before _endTime_.